 But #realtalk, I was also terrified that I wouldn’t understand it.
 Would my lapsed commitment to organized religion leave me feeling a little lost in this book?
 Would I not be able to make the connection to her story in the way I really REALLY wanted to?
-It only took me about two paragraphs to realize that Lindsay provided maps and anchors throughout the book so that I wouldn’t get lost at literary sea, and that I was going to be connected to her message like a mega magnet.
+Fortunately, two paragraphs in I realized Lindsay provided maps and anchors throughout the book so that I wouldn’t get lost at literary sea.
+And I found I was going to be connected to Lindsay’s message like a mega magnet.

 Thank you so much, Becca, for your kind words about my book!
 The first thing to understand about my sweet spot is that I didn’t find it overnight.
 The fact that I’m chatting with you now about career, family, and personal fulfillment is a story seven years (at least) in the making.

 When I left my traditional publishing job and went into freelance, I was twenty-four years old, had been married a year, and was the mother of a newborn.
 I wasn’t sure I had enough experience to make something of my love of books and writing.